Quick Summary

 Important Note: There is currently no metro rail connectivity in this area.

-The nearest railhead is Jalgaon Junction, about 60 kilometres from the caves.
+The nearest railhead is Jalgaon Junction, about 60 kilometers from the caves.
 Jalgaon offers good connections to major cities like Mumbai, Delhi, Agra, and Varanasi.
 From Jalgaon, you can either hire a taxi or take a bus to reach Ajanta.

 Aurangabad Airport, a domestic airport, is the closest airbase.
 Airlines like Air India, Jet Airways, and TruJet operate from here.
 The airport offers direct flights to Delhi and Mumbai, which provide further connections to international destinations.
 Flights from other Indian cities like Jaipur and Udaipur are also available.